Using Minimal Responses in Conversations

 Even if someone doesn’t consciously recognise that you’re doing it, you’re going to be making them feel uncomfortable, and our work together with this language mastery is about achieving language and communication that is a mutual win for everybody.

 So make sure if you bring awareness to this, and you’re not using minimal responses a huge amount, try to include a few.
-You can also build-in some body language, you could do an odd, you could lean forward, you could tilt your head slightly to one side, you could perhaps, going back to some of the Satir hand gestures, that we’ve covered in past sessions, you could put a finger t your cheek or your chin, and sort of nod, because this is saying to the “I’m listening to you”.
+You can also build-in some body language - you could nod, you could lean forward, you could tilt your head slightly to one side, you could perhaps (going back to some of the Satir hand gestures that we’ve covered in past sessions) put a finger on your cheek or your chin, and sort of nod - because this is saying to the other person...“I’m listening to you”.

 Meet the Author